Forceizer/FM_Cheatsheet/README.md

 - Open every single file inside `/Further Mathematics/Pure Math 1`.
 For each file, scroll all the way down, then all the way up to load the files.
 This ensures accurate rendering.
 - Use <kbd>Ctrl</kbd> + <kbd>P</kbd> to open the Command Palette.
 Select the `Webpage HTML Export: Select Export Settings` option and select all files.
 Then, click the `Export` button.
 	![HTML Export Dialogue](README/HTML_Export.png)
-- The resulting `html` file will have the different tcs in their respective folders that you can click to see:
+- The resulting `html` file will have the different topics in their respective folders that you can click to see:
 	![HTML Topics Sidebar](README/HTML_Topics.png)

 ## PDF